marv7000/IceBloc/README.md

 # Exporting Skinned Meshes/Animations
 - Select and export the SkeletonAsset you want to use
 - Export the Mesh/Animation you want to export

+# Notes
+- Exporting animations is slow because the tool has to do a reverse lookup to find some assets needed to resolve channel names.
+- Loading a game can take some time because all asset types need to be resolved prior to export

 # CLI
 IceBloc also comes with a (basic) console tool if you prefer to use that over the UI.